This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 I was like, why I can’t book it right now, there is wifi in the lobby.
 He insisted and was repeating the same sentence over and over again.

-In conclusion before crossing Moldavian borders, have a booking and return tickets prepared together with enough cash and you will be out of troubles.
+In conclusion before crossing Moldavian borders, have a booking and return tickets prepared together with enough cash and you will be out of trouble.

 This was a great life lesson.
 Next time, I will thoroughly research about entry requirements long before I even consider buying tickets.